The Istana: Present

 Since its first occupancy in 1869, the Istana has seen 21 terms of governorship (1869–1959), two terms of occupation by the Yang di-Pertuan Negara (1959–1965) and nine terms of presidential occupation (since 1965), not to mention the Japanese occupancy between 1942 and 1945.

 The Istana is the official residence of the President of Singapore.
 However, no presidents nor cabinet ministers have lived there after the tenure of Devan Nair, the third President of Singapore.
 The villas, which are meant to be used for foreign heads of state, are used rarely.

+Public open houses at the Istana began in 1969 and are typically held during major public holidays.
 The Istana building and its grounds are open to the public on five selected statutory holidays – Chinese New Year, Deepavali, Hari Raya Puasa, Labour Day and National Day.
 Due to Hari Raya Puasa (Eid al Fitr) moving through the civil year as a Muslim lunar calendar date, the grounds of the Istana are sometimes open only once when two public holidays are near together.
 The grounds are also often used for state functions and ceremonial occasions such as swearings-in, investitures and the presentation of credentials by heads of foreign missions.
 The Prime Minister, Senior Minister and Minister Mentor have their offices in the Istana Annex.

 On the first Sunday of the month, there is a Changing of the Guards parade, which is a popular public event.

+The building underwent extensive renovations between 1996 and 1998 to increase space and modernise its facilities.
+The building contains function rooms used for ceremonial and entertainment purposes, while the offices of the President of Singapore and presidential staff are also located there.